wadefagen/DataVisualizationBook/_python/graphs.md

 all dictionaries, these attributes are key-value pairs.
 Attributes are used to store what each node and edge represent in the problem that is being solved.

 One example of a graph is a model of a road network.
-In thos model, each node is a city and each edge is the distance between the two cities.
+In this model, each node is a city and each edge is the distance between the two cities.
 The name of the city would be an attribute on every node and the distance between two cities would be an attribute on every edge: